Intervention/docs/image/v3/modifying/inserting.md

 > public Image::place(mixed $element, string $position = 'top-left', int $offset_x = 0, int $offset_y = 0, int $opacity = 100): ImageInterface

 Places an image at the specified position.
-The image to be inserted can be specified from any of the [supported image sources](/v3/basics/instantiation#reading-image-sources).
-Optionally, you can pass coordinates for an offset to move the image relative to the specified position.
-It is also possible to control the opacity of the "watermark" with the `opacity` parameter.
+The image to insert can be specified from any of the [supported image sources](/v3/basics/instantiation#reading-image-sources).
+Optionally you can pass coordinates for an offset to move the image relative to the specified position.
+It is also possible to control the opacity of the watermark using the `opacity` parameter.

 The possible `position` values are: